Anti-Inflammatory Diet Plan →

 • 1 small to medium head cauliflower (riced) – if you prefer to buy premade cauliflower rice, use 3 to 4 cups riced.

-• 1–2 tbsp of olive oil (2 tbsp if using a large amount of cauliflower)
+• 1–2 Tablespoons olive oil (2 Tablespoons if using a large amount of cauliflower)

 • 1 cup grape leaves – Found in grocery aisle – a jar or can (shredded and pressed clean to remove extra water).